Updated: February 8, 2016, 12:13 pm

 If you hunt in Utah, you've benefited from a program you might not know much about.
 Utah's Conservation Permit Program provides substantial, dedicated funding for wildlife projects.
 It's a program that benefits wildlife, habitat and hunters.

-Using revenue from conservation permits, the DWR is studying mule deer survival statewide.
+Using revenue from conservation permits, the DWR captured and moved more than 200 mule deer to new areas in 2014.

 The Conservation Permit Program funds important wildlife and habitat projects with minimal impact to Utah hunters.
-In April 2012, the conservation and sportsmen groups that participate in the program allocated more than $1.53 million toward DWR-approved projects for the coming fiscal year (FY 2013).
+In April 2014, the conservation and sportsmen groups that participate in the program allocated approximately $1.3 million in new money toward DWR-approved projects for the coming year.

 The conservation groups that partner with the DWR in this program can then auction the permits to members of the public who attend their annual banquets and fundraising events.
-Conservation permits are available for the following species: bear, bighorn sheep (desert and Rocky Mountain), bison, cougar, deer, elk, moose, pronghorn, Rocky Mountain goats and turkey.
+Conservation permits are available for the following species: bear, bighorn sheep (desert and Rocky Mountain), bison, cougar, deer, elk, moose, pronghorn, mountain goats and turkey

 After the permits are auctioned, the funds are allocated as follows:

-For 2013, the Utah Wildlife Board approved 316 conservation permits, 211 of which were for limited-entry or once-in-a-lifetime big game hunting.
-(To put this in perspective, the DWR issues approximately 6,500 limited-entry hunting permits each year.)
-Here's a detailed look at conservation permit numbers and revenue from 2001–2013.
+For 2014, the Utah Wildlife Board approved 317 conservation permits, 211 of which were for limited-entry or once-in-a-lifetime big game hunting.
+To put this in perspective, the DWR issues approximately 6,500 limited-entry hunting permits each year.
+Here's a detailed look at conservation permit numbers and revenue from 2001–2014.

-Conservation permits helped fund mountain goat transplants in 2013.
+Conservation permits helped fund mountain goat transplants in 2013 and 2014.

 Because of the funding it generates, the Conservation Permit Program benefits all Utah hunters: